This post may contain affiliate links. Please read our disclosure policy.

 - Fry in a shallow layer of oil at 350F for 3 minutes each side or until golden brown.
 Season immediately after with salt.

-- Slice chicken katsu into strips and place on top of the eggs along with green onions for 30 seconds to soak in the broth.1 stalk green onion
+- Slice chicken katsu into strips and place on top with green onions.
+Top with katsu sauce.1 stalk green onion, 1 tbsp katsu sauce

 If you enjoyed this one, check out some more amazing rice bowls here: